 Meet the crafters

-Growing up on the edge of the boreal wilderness in North-East Laurentia, Ange spent her youth hearing what crows, ferns and violets had to say.
-And it all made sense one day when Spruce gave resin to heal her cuts.
+Growing up on the edge of the boreal wilderness in North-East Laurentia, Angelune spent her youth hearing what crows, ferns and violets had to say.
+One day Spruce came up and gave a bit of resin to heal her cuts, bringing forth her witch’s journey.

-Growing up in the rainy foothills of Central Cascadia, Jalfred found that bushwhacking and stream hopping was more fun than listening to the plants.
-But one day, Devil’s Club poked him on the shoulder and shared their strength.
-Since then, he’s been slowly nurturing his medicine-making art – peeling inner barks, digging up twisted roots, collecting fungi, steeping them all together and stirring their magical brews.
+Growing up in the rainy foothills of Central Cascadia, Jalfred found that bushwhacking and stream hopping was more fun than listening to plants.
+That is, until Devil’s Club poked him on the shoulder and shared their strength, sending him on the Green Man’s path.

-Forager and spark-creator, Jalfred loves to go over the next ridge to see which plants might be living there.
-When he finds himself with an opening, he climbs on through to explore the other side.
+Jalfred is a spark-creator and river-listener who likes to harvest wild seeds and rainwater, propagate plants to get to know them and peek over the next ridge to see who might be living there.
+If he finds himself with an opening, he climbs on through to explore the other side.

 Our story